Emsculpt Vs Coolsculpting

 To date, studies have not revealed any lasting or severe side effects from Emsculpt procedures.

-However, depending on the individual, some muscle discomfort, soreness, or spasms may be experienced following the treatment.
+However, depending on the individual, some muscle discomfort, soreness, or spasms may occur after the treatment.

 Emsculpt is not to be performed on anyone who is pregnant.